TOPMEd Cultural Awareness Day - Wednesday, February 17, 2016

 Coming to the USA: A Focus on Healthcare Challenges

-The fourteenth annual Cultural Awareness Workshop was a half-day symposium designed to introduce health care students and professionals to the knowledge, skills, and attitudes needed to provide competent, comprehensive, and sensitive care to address the impact of food on patient health.
+Cultural Awareness Day is a half-day symposium, sponsored by the Department of Family Medicine, designed to introduce healthcare students and professionals to the knowledge, skills, and attitudes needed to provide competent, comprehensive, and sensitive care to address the impact of culture on patient health.

-At the end of this conference, participants were able to:
+At the end of this conference, participants will be able to:

-- Recoginize the multiple challenges to following good nutritional practice-including systemic, modifiable, and intrinsic challenges.
+- Identify the multiple challenges to providing high quality healthcare to immigrants-including systemic, modifiable, and intrinsic challenges.

 Conference Speakers and Faculty

-Martha Seagrave PA-C is an Associate Professor of Family Medicine and Director of the Family Medicine Medical Student Education Program.
-She is the principal investigator for the TOPMEd HRSA Training Grant.
-Ms. Seagrave is co-director of the Cultural Awareness Workshop.
+Martha Seagrave, PA-C is an Associate Professor of Family Medicine and Director of the Family Medicine Medical Student Education Program.
+She is the Principal Investigator for the TOPMEd HRSA Training Grant.
+Ms. Seagrave is Director of Cultural Awareness Day.

 This workshop is possible thanks to support from:

 Office of Primary Care and AHEC Program TOPMEd HRSA Training Grant #D56HP23280